ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 be used at a specific layer in one domain but also can be used to span across layers for multi-layer network troubleshooting.

-A network incident refers to an undesired occurrence such as an unexpected interruption of a network service, degradation of a network service quality, or sub-health of a network service {{?I-D.ietf-nmop-terminology}}{{TMF724A}}.
+A Network Incident refers to an undesired occurrence such as an unexpected interruption of a network service, degradation of a network service quality, or sub-health of a network service {{I-D.ietf-nmop-terminology}}{{TMF724A}}.
-Different data sources including alarms, metrics, and other anomaly information can be aggregated into one or a few of network incidents irrespective of the layer through correlation analysis and the service impact analysis.
+Different data sources including alarms, metrics (i.e.,measurable characteristic described in {{I-D.ietf-nmop-terminology}}), and other anomaly information can be aggregated into one or a few of network incidents irrespective of the layer through correlation analysis and the service impact analysis.
 For example, if the protocol-related interface fails to work properly, large amount of alarms may